 The Eno River Fellowship Foundation (ERFF) is a permanent endowment fund, created in 1989.
 Giving to the Foundation enables individuals to provide lasting financial support for the mission of ERUUF.
-The Foundation is a qualified nonprofit organization (501[c]3) and is independent of ERUUF, with its own bylaws and board of directors.
+The Foundation is a separate nonprofit organization (501[c]3), with its own board of directors.

 The Eno River Fellowship Foundation is named as a beneficiary in the wills, trusts, and insurance policies of several ERUUF members.
 Gifts of cash are made by individuals as memorials or tributes to a person, celebrations of important events, legacies in planned giving, and during special appeals.
 Donations made to the Foundation are tax deductible as allowable by law.
 Please consult with your tax and legal advisors for a full discussion of tax implications for gifts.

 The Eno River Fellowship Foundation is a separate nonprofit organization (501[c]3), with its own board of directors.
 The Foundation’s board of directors manages an endowment and distributes grants and funds from the interest generated to benefit ERUUF.
 The Foundation serves as part of the larger package of generosity at ERUUF, and partners with the Legacy and Planned Giving initiative.

 In 1988 Bill and Fran Hollister expressed their wish to build a memorial garden at ERUUF's (then) new and permanent site on Garrett Road.
 The expense of the garden and its continuous care required funding not represented in the annual operating budget.
 A group of ERUUF leaders considered options available, with a structure that would support the memorial garden plus other projects at ERUUF.
 The Eno River Fellowship Foundation was the result.